Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 Thus at full load the average NaK flow velocity in this pipe is:

-Note that the fluid cross sectional area in the intermediate heat exchange bundle is about twice the cross sectional area in the secondary sodium piping.
-Hence on exiting the intermediate heat exchanger the NaK must be accelerated.
-The same eeffect also sapplies to secondary sodium exiting the NaK-salt heat exchanger.
+Note that the fluid cross sectional area in the intermediate heat exchange bundle is about twice ??? the cross sectional area in the NaK piping.
+Hence on exiting the intermediate heat exchange bundle the NaK must be accelerated.
+The same eeffect also applies to secondary sodium exiting the NaK-salt heat exchanger.
 These two accelerations add to the NaK loop pressure drop.

 VISCOSITY COMPENSATION: